jedisct1/libsodium-doc/hashing/short-input_hashing.md

 ## Purpose

-Many applications and programming language implementations were recently found to be vulnerable to denial-of-service attacks when a hash function with weak security guarantees, such as Murmurhash 3, was used to construct a hash table.
+Many applications and programming language implementations were recently found to be vulnerable to denial-of-service (DoS) attacks when a hash function with weak security guarantees, such as MurmurHash3, was used to construct a hash table.

-In order to address this, Sodium provides the `crypto_shorthash()` function, which outputs short but unpredictable (without knowing the secret key) values suitable for picking a list in a hash table for a given key.
+To address this, Sodium provides the `crypto_shorthash()` function, which outputs short but unpredictable (without knowing the secret key) values suitable for picking a list in a hash table for a given key.